 Set your tent up in a wooded area or near a stream.
 Great star gazing and forest bathing.
 The area is in the Yelptown Hollow Valley, the road and one room school house Yelptown School are reminiscent of a bygone era.
 The old road bed is near camping and old school house has relocated to a site nearby.
-Come enjoy the laid back ombience of the area!
+Come enjoy the laid back ambience of the area!
 Peaceful, solitude, nearby

 Set your tent up in a wooded area or near a stream.
 Great star gazing and forest bathing.
 The area is in the Yelptown Hollow Valley, the road and one room school house Yelptown School are reminiscent of a bygone era.
 The old road bed is near camping and old school house has relocated to a site nearby.
-Come enjoy the laid back ombience of the area!
+Come enjoy the laid back ambience of the area!
 Peaceful, solitude, nearby stream.

 - Check in: After 3PM